A #CastCompliment So Big It Merits an Episode

 The Soarin' tour meets at the station wagon right across from the entrance at 10 am.
 You go backstage to the ventilation units for the attraction.
 The attraction has three unique scents piped in for added effect.
 Mark indicated that the air is exchanged within 30-35 seconds so that the scents do not mix.
 From there you enter the building and wait for the top center row.
 (Which is what most people consider to be the best seats on the ride.
 The side seats can make the Eiffel Tower bend.
 The bottom two rows all have people's feet dangling in front of you during the ride and that can ruin the immersion.)
 In the normal queue, you can ask the cast members to wait for the top center row as well.

-After experiencing the attraction, your taken past the control booth and literally behind and under the dome.
+After experiencing the attraction, you are taken past the control booth and literally behind and under the dome.
 I always thought the screen was flat; however, it's a huge semi-circular sphere.
 Mark showed us a variety of speakers that are in place to produce sound.
 After the next ride completes, you move to the hallway between the two salons.
 The original toy erector set used as a proof of concept for the ride is sitting out in the open.
-I personally think that item should be placed in the Disney Family Museum, Smithsonian or National Archives with the rest of our national treasures.
+I personally think that items should be placed in the Disney Family Museum, Smithsonian or National Archives with the rest of our national treasures.
 (I'd also argue the Partner's Statue should be a national monument).
 After examining the model, Mark passed around three canisters with scents from the original Soarin' Over California attraction and educated us about the evolution from film to digital production.
 We were also shown the scenes with all of the hidden Mickey's in the film.
 (We'll keep that information hidden).

 There are a couple of factors that really make this tour special.
 The first was our tour guide.
 Mark knew every single detail about this attraction and had a contagious passion, an artisan's pride in his work and was clearly a subject matter expert.
 This elevated the entire touring experience.
 The DVC members who booked the event knew how hard it was to get this tour booked and Mark's dedication to excellence really drove home the event to a spectacular level.
 I also have to point out as well.
 DVC leadership deserves some of this #castcompliment as well in the fact that they choose to create, produce and advertise this event for members.
-When you realize this was a true DVC member only event.
+When you realize this was a true DVC member-only event.
 There was no easy access for every hotel guest, it also elevated the experience and made it special.
 Between the three reviewers in the episode, all consistently ranked this event as one of our top 5 Disney events.

 Mark mentioned that cast members could earn some type of points to be used on various perks.
-The cast members top picks were consistently the Soarin' tour and a behind the scenes tour of Haunted Mansion.
+The cast member's top picks were consistently the Soarin' tour and a behind the scenes tour of Haunted Mansion.
 Our reviewers would love to take a peek behind the crypt!
 Here's to hoping DVC leadership expands the park attraction tour programs in the days offered and attractions offered!
 One thing is certain, events like the Soarin' tour make this fan of resale points sing the praises of my direct points and blue card.

 Pro Tip Rope Drop Member Services and Run Through the Menus

 Member serviced indicated that these Membership Extra's use the same reservation system that the Disney restaurants use.
 Therefore; they follow the same booking rules as an Advance Dining Reservation with the notable exception that you cannot self-book online or in My Disney Experience.
 They can only be booked by Member Services.
 Walt Disney World based events open up 180 days prior to check-in.
-Disneyland based events are available 60 days prior to the event without regards to your check-in date.
+Disneyland based events are available 60 days prior to the event without regard to your check-in date.
 Much like getting a dinner reservation at Cinderella's Royal Table, many members have reported Soarin' tour is sold out at the 180-day mark.
 You have to leverage the extra time from check-in.

 Since you rely on DVC Member Services to book the event, I suggest rope dropping the member services call center and virtually running through the menus.
-Member services open up at 8 am, then at 7:50 start calling and figure out the exact buttons you need to push in the DVC IVR to get to a general member services agent.
+Member services open up at 8 am, then at 7:50 start calling and figure out the exact buttons, you need to push in the DVC IVR to get to a general member services agent.
 Write down the number sequence on a sheet of paper with your member number.
 At the time of publication, you do not have to let the entire announcement play if you know the number you need to press.
 You can navigate the phone system right up to the point where you would enter the queue to speak to an agent.
 However, the time of day check will prevent you from entering the queue until their phone system determines they are open.
 At 7:57, just keep dialing and getting to the queue.
 For the record, I didn't get to the open message until 8:01 AM on his cell phone.
 If you use this method when the timekeeper opens up, agents are sitting in available and you can instantly speak to an agent.
-This is like standing at the hub at magic kingdom and legally being able to run to Seven Dwarf's Mine Train, run through the queue and board the very first coaster ride of the day while everybody else is walking to the ride.
+This is like standing at the hub at the magic kingdom and legally being able to run to Seven Dwarf's Mine Train, run through the queue and board the very first coaster ride of the day while everybody else is walking to the ride.

 Sharing Your Experiences!

 We would love to hear about the things that make your membership awesome!
 Have you been to a DVC wine tasting?
 Photography Class?
 Cake Decorating Class?
-Reach out to us and lets share your story.
+Reach out to us and let's share your story.